Brody-Clark/Docmancer/CONTRIBUTING.md

 ## Docstring Guidelines

-We follow [PEP 257-style](https://peps.python.org/pep-0257/) docstrings with an emphasis on clarity and brevity.
+This project follows [PEP 257-style](https://peps.python.org/pep-0257/) docstrings with an emphasis on clarity and brevity.

 ### Where to Add Docstrings